 Personal thoughts on the state of NHS Continuing Healthcare

-This week’s article is from Angela Sherman, director of Care To Be Different, who shares some thoughts on the problems many families experience with NHS Continuing Healthcare.
+This week’s article is on the problems many families experience with NHS Continuing Healthcare.

 Plus – 5 tips to help you keep going when the going gets tough…